alex-saunders/ecmasyntax.io/README.md

 ## Running the site locally

 1. Clone the repo
-2. cd ecmasyntax.io
+2. `cd ecmasyntax.io`
-3. npm install
+3. `npm install`

 ### Setting up some secrets

-The content for ECMASyntax is fetched from [contentful](https://www.contentful.com/) and in order to run the site locally you'll need to edit credentials.js, into which you will need to update the `space` and `accessToken` properties using your respective contentful space values.
+The content for ECMASyntax is fetched from [contentful](https://www.contentful.com/) and in order to run the site locally you'll need to edit `credentials.js`, into which you will need to update the `space` and `accessToken` properties using your respective contentful space values.
 You can use these values which correspond to a demo contentful space with the correct content model and some sample data (although as this is publically avaliable it will obviously be subject to change):

 ```javascript
 // credentials.js - demo values